 - Analyze examples of miscommunication and conflict in our personal and professional interactions;

-- Brainstorm strategies for navigating miscommunication and conflict at Amherst.
+- Brainstorm strategies for navigating miscommunication and conflict.

 Fabio Ayala, Assistant Director of Center for Restorative Practices, Office of Diversity and Inclusion